amsa-code/cts-aws/README.md

 Thus a years data at 10 million positions a day (70% more than current rates in AMSA as of Jan 2016) would correspond to 10m x 35 /8 bytes * 200 * 365 = 8.75 GB a day = 3.2TB a year!

-The cost of storing data in S3 Sydney is roughly $0.03 per GB.
+The cost of storing data in S3 Sydney is roughly $0.03 per GB perc month.

 Starting from zero the accumulated cost of storing this data would be